 Arlington, Virginia: Deep Throat's Parking GarageWatergate landmark, where Mark Felt ("Deep Throat") met with Washington Post reporter Bob Woodward, leading to Richard Nixon's resignation.
-A marker notes the garage's importance.
+Developer plans to destroy it; see it now.

 - N. Nash St., Arlington, VA

 - Downtown, just across the river from Washington, DC.
 The historical marker stands outside the parking garage, which is on the west side of N. Nash St. just north of its intersection with Wilson Blvd.
 The parking spot where all the rendezvous took place is inside the garage, space D-32.

 Visitor Tips and News About Deep Throat's Parking Garage

 I visited this historic site on Sunday.
 The building is slated for redevelopment, but the marker is outside on the sidewalk, so it will remain even after the building is razed and something else takes its place.[Kate Schwarz, 06/25/2014]

 The Arlington County Board announced that the garage where "Deep Throat" met reporter Bob Woodward will be razed to make way for "a residential tower and a commercial building."